igorpompeo/igorpompeo/README.md

 </div>

 ![](https://raw.githubusercontent.com/igorpompeo/igorpompeo/output/github-contribution-grid-snake.svg)

+### Hi there my name is Igor Pompeo, I'm brazilian living in Brazil currently.
+I'm 32 years old.👋
+This is my personal GitHub pages, I used to upload my studies and all that I created in my job.
+Little things that I created to automatized my work or some steps in my rotine.
+Below I will let some informations about me.

+- 🔭 I’m currently working on IBM Brasil as a Release Manager, using Azure DevOps and BitBucekt!
+- 🌱 I’m currently learning JS, Python and JAVA.
+- 😄 Pronouns: He / him;

 ## Traduzido em pt-BR
 ### Olá meu nome é Igor Pompeo, sou brasileiro morando no Brasil atualmente.
 Tenho 32 anos.👋